James-PriestleyDev/To-Do-List/README.md

 Debugged an issue which I created when adding the google-fonts to my css.
 I had fogotten to add a ';' to the end of the input resulting in all my css styling to become ignored by the PC.

+Images were not displaying in the README.md - this was fixed when I spelt the names of the image correctly.

 ### Validator Testing